ShuxiangCao/LabChronicle/README.md

 ## License

-LabChronicle is licensed under the <haven't decided> license.
+LabChronicle is licensed under the MIT license.
 See the LICENSE file for details.

 ## Acknowledgement